 Evolv Weapons Detection System

 Gwinnett County Public Schools (GCPS) is moving forward with the next phase in its commitment to student and staff safety.
+This summer, the district will launch a pilot program introducing Evolv weapons detection systems at five elementary schools during summer school.

 -